Kentipedia

 Using VPC Flow Logs with Kentik’s Solutions

 Kentik provides VPC Flow Log solutions for various cloud platforms, empowering IT professionals with a unified view of all network traffic across infrastructures and between workloads, services, and dependencies.
-Supported cloud platforms include Azure, AWS, and Google Cloud.
+Supported cloud platforms include Azure, AWS, Google Cloud, and Oracle Cloud Infrastructure.

 Using Kentik to Ingest Flow Logs from Multiple Cloud Platforms